Afrochemist/DataCamp_textMining_Course/README.md

 # DataCamp_textMining_Course

-__### Chapter 1 - SQL Commands__
+__### Chapter 1 - Text Mining Queries __

-- Lesson 1.1 - Count
+- Lesson 1.1 - LIKE

+	+ The learner will use the LIKE command to select words

+- Lesson 1.2 CONTAINS

+	+ The learner will use the CONTAINS command to select text with certain letters

+- Lesson 1.3 - FREETEXT

-	+ The learner will use the COUNT command to retrieve the number of rows in a table
+	+ The learner will use the FREETEXT command to search a phrase in a particular column

+__### Chapter 2 - String Manipulation__

+- Lesson 1.1 - String Split

+	+ The learner will use the STRING_SPLIT command to separate text

-- Lesson 1.2 Order By
+- Lesson 1.2 REVERSE

-	+ The learner will use ORDER BY to organize table by ascending and descending order of row number
+	+ The learner will use the REVERSE command to reverse the order of a string

-- Lesson 1.3 - IN
+- Lesson 1.3 - CONCAT

-	+ The learner will learn how to use the IN SQL Command
+	+ The learner will use the CONCAT command to combine words that are supposed to be compound words

+- Lesson 1.4 - 	TRIM

+	+ The learner will use TRIM to eliminate spaces from a string

-__### Chapter 2 - Regular Expression in SQL Server__
+__### Chapter 3 - Regular Expressions in SQL Server__

 - Lesson 1.1 - Is Matching

-	+ Selecting rows that contain certain letters in the table
-	+ The learner will
+	+ The learner will use DIFFERENCE to find out how different two strings are

-- Lesson 1.2 Substitute
+- Lesson 1.2 Substitution

-	+ The learner will replace letters using regex
+	+ The learner will replace letters/words using the REPLACE command

 - Lesson 1.3 - Whitespace

-	+ The learner will learn how to add a space to words that are attached(need revison)
+	+ The learner will learn how to add a space to words that are attached using the SPACE command

 - Lesson 1.4 - Using quantifiers

- 	+ The learner will execute regex more than once in a table i.e.(Adding an r to every you in each row in a table)
+ 	+ The learner will use REPLICATE to repeat a string for a certain number of times

-__### Chapter 3 - Text Mining Concepts__
+__### Chapter 4 - Natural Language Processing Concepts__

 - Lesson 1.1  Tokenization